Broadgilled hagfish: Life cycle/phenology

 In a study done on the reproductive stages, there was no indication found that Eptatretus cirrhatus breeds cyclically or seasonably as females with large eggs present and postovulatory females were found throughout all seasons of the study.
 It was suggested that the first female spawning is thought to occur when the total length is between 412mm – 534mm, while Males are thought not to mature until they are about 585mm in length.
-Not much is yet understood about the gestation period of Eptatretus cirrhatus but they did find a low reproductive rate occurring and therefore issues may arise from commercial fisheries, although they are currently at a 'least concern.'
-IUCN It can take up to 2 or 3 years after maturing for hagfish to produce only 20–30 eggs.
+Not much is yet understood about the gestation period of Eptatretus cirrhatus but they did find a low reproductive rate occurring and therefore issues may arise from commercial fisheries, although they are currently at a 'least concern'.
+It can take up to 2 or 3 years after maturing for hagfish to produce only 20–30 eggs.
 Embryo development is slow with early stages developing at only 7 months in some species of hagfish.
 "The ovary is found in the anterior portion of the gonad, and the testis is found in the posterior part."
 Reyes indicates four outcomes can happen during development that determines the sex of an individual.
 If the anterior part develops then the individual is female if the posterior part develops the individual is male.
 If neither develops the individual becomes sterile.
 If the individual develops both then the individual becomes a hermaphrodite, research is currently being undertaken to determine where hermaphrodites are to be considered functioning or not.